kwalczak80/Speedy-cars/README.md

 - Cars page
   - Responsiveness
   - Pagination occurs when there are more than 6 cars.
-  - The user is able to navigate to the selected page.
+  - The user is able to navigate to the selected page when using pagination
-  - The More Info button navigates to the correct page where the user can find more details about the car
+  - The **More Info** button navigates to the correct page where the user can find more details about the car
   - Images of the cars are displayed correctly
   - All the font awesome icons and the car details are correctly displayed